openai/neural-mmo/README.rst

    NGOD = 4

+You may also want to reduce the batch size (CLUSTER_UPDATES).
 Now we can train a model:

 .. code-block:: python